White Water Landing (Cedar Point)

-White Water Landing was a log flume water ride at Cedar Point amusement park in Sandusky, Ohio.
+White Water Landing was a log flume water ride at Cedar Point amusement park in Sandusky, Ohio, United States.
 It opened in 1982 and was located in the Frontier Town section of the park near Mean Streak adjacent to the Cedar Point & Lake Erie Railroad.
 The water ride last operated on October 30, 2005, and it was replaced by Maverick in 2007.

 Ride experience

 As part of the Frontier Town area of the park, White Water Landing embraced an Appalachian river ride theme.
 The revolving station featured boats alongside a rustic warehouse before they turned along the edge of a lagoon and approached the ride's first lift — a conveyor that gently elevated the canoes through a mine shaft and splashed them into a faster section of river.
 A few quick turns along the rapids and the canoes approached the second lift, which raised riders to the treetops at a height of 50 feet.

 Canoes alternated drop chutes, then skimmed the hydro-jump before floating alongside the lagoon as they returned to the station.